Chocolate and avocado brownies recipe

-These rich, chocolatey bites from my book, The Good Gut Guide, will tantalise your tastebuds.
-The mixture is naturally high in sugar due to the dried fruits as well as the chocolate, so it’s a treat best made towards the end of your six-week gut health programme.
+These rich, chocolate avocado brownie bites from Liz’s book, The Good Gut Guide, will tantalise your tastebuds.
+The mixture is naturally high in sugar due to the dried fruits as well as the chocolate, so enjoy this treat sparingly!

 Also, the addition of avocado and Greek yoghurt boosts the fat content, which will slightly lessen the effects of the sugars.
-I love to make the slab on a Sunday, then cut it up into small portions to last the family the whole week.
+Liz loves to make a slab on a Sunday, then cut it up into small portions to last the family the whole week.

 - Raw honey can contain more than 200 natural forms of pollen and microbes, almost all of which are good for our gut health